 Virtual Aneurysm: Simulation, Training and Assessment of Neurosurgical Interventions

-Disorders of blood circulation in the brain (strokes and cerebral haemorrhages) are among the most common causes of death in western industrialized countries.
-Intracranial aneurysms, one of the main causes of bleeding, can basically be treated using two different strategies: In the minimally invasive, endovascular method (coiling), the aneurysm is filled via a catheter with a wire coil, while in the neurosurgical method (clipping), the skull is opened and one or more titanium clips are placed on the artery to clamp the aneurysm from the bloodstream.
+Disorders of blood circulation in the brain, such as strokes and cerebral haemorrhages, are among the most common causes of death in western industrialized countries.
+Intracranial aneurysms, a major cause of bleeding, can basically be treated using two strategies.
+In the minimally invasive, endovascular method (coiling), a catheter fills the aneurysm with a wire coil.
+In the neurosurgical method (clipping), doctors open the skull and place titanium clips on the artery so that the aneurysm is cut off from the bloodstream.

 Simulator for training clipping operations

-As the endovascular procedure is increasingly employed for simple aneurysms, clipping is now reserved for complex cases.
-For aspiring neurosurgeons, it is becoming more challenging to encounter straightforward situations to develop the necessary expertise for complex cases.
-The research department of Medical Informatics aims to address this issue with the VIRTUAL ANEURYSM surgical simulator.
-It facilitates training for clipping procedures in various virtual scenarios, equipped with two haptic input devices with force feedback and a stereoscopic display.
-Users can choose from multiple aneurysm geometries with varying difficulty levels and select from a list of over 50 3D-modeled clips of different sizes and shapes.
+As the endovascular procedure is increasingly used for simple aneurysms, clipping remains almost exclusively for complex aneurysms.
+This makes it more difficult for trainee neurosurgeons to find simple situations in which they can develop their expertise for complex cases.
+The VIRTUAL ANEURYSM surgical simulator from the Medical Informatics research department provides a remedy here.
+It enables the training of clipping procedures in various virtual scenarios.
+The system combines two haptic input devices with force feedback and a stereoscopic display.
+There are also several aneurysm geometries with varying degrees of difficulty to choose from.
+Users can also choose from a list of over 50 3D-modeled clips of different sizes and shapes.

-At the beginning of the training, users practice the correct head positioning and optimal placement of the craniotomy for each case.
-During the actual clipping operation, the simulator continuously detects collisions between instruments and tissue and responds accordingly.
-The realistic deformation of blood vessels is calculated and visualized in real-time using a specially optimized finite element method on the GPU (Graphics Processing Unit).
-The resulting forces are sent to the haptic devices, allowing the trainee to feel the resistance of the tissue.
-Attached to one of the devices is a clipping forceps with a sensor to measure the opening angle, which is transmitted to the simulator in real-time.
-Depending on the chosen difficulty level, a rupture may occur, and the surgeons must stop the bleeding and manage the ruptured aneurysm within a specified timeframe.
+At the beginning of the training, the users practise the correct head positioning and the optimal positioning of the craniotomy for the respective case.
+During the clipping operation, the simulator continuously detects collisions between instruments and tissue and reacts immediately.
+At the same time, an optimized finite element method on the GPU calculates the realistic deformation of the blood vessels in real time and visualizes them.
+The system transmits the resulting forces to the haptic devices so that the user can feel the resistance of the tissue.
+Clipping forceps with an integrated sensor measure the opening angle and transmit it to the simulator in real time.
+Depending on the degree of difficulty, a rupture can also occur.
+In this case, the surgeons must stop the bleeding within a specified time and treat the burst aneurysm.

 Objective training evaluation

-After completing the training, users can examine their results from all perspectives.
-To achieve an objective assessment of the training, blood flow through the artery with the clamped aneurysm is calculated.
-This allows, among other things, an estimation of the induced stenosis and the residual flow into the aneurysm, which contributes to a final evaluation scheme.
-All training data for each user are stored and can be visualized and compared at any time.
+After completing the training, users view their results from all angles.
+To achieve an objective assessment, the system calculates the blood flow through the artery with the aneurysm clamped.
+This makes it possible to estimate the induced stenosis and the residual flow into the aneurysm, among other things.
+These values are incorporated into a final evaluation scheme.
+The system also saves all training data for each user.
+This allows the results to be visualized and compared at any time.

-This project was funded by the province of Upper Austria and by the Austrian Research Promotion Agency (FFG) within the BRIDGE program.
+This project was funded by the province of Upper Austria and the FFG as part of the BRIDGE program.

 Project partners